tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 1. Instructor Do: Welcome to Class (5 min)

-Welcome to the cryptography fundamentals part of the course.
+Begin class by opening the slides and welcoming students to the cryptography fundamentals part of the course.
 In today's class, you will be covering the basic cryptographic techniques that blockchain technology, as well as the rest of the internet, is built upon.

-Ask the students to refresh their definitions:
+Continue through the slides, asking the students to refresh their definitions:

 * What is a hash?